annarosevv/annarosevv/README.md

 ## 👨‍💻 About Me

 - 🌐 I'm passionate about  web development, software development, machine learning].
-- 🎓 I am currently a fresher who recently completed a Master's degree in Computer Application from the Federal Institute of Science and Technology (FIST).
+- 🎓 I am currently a fresher who recently completed a Master's degree in Computer Application from the Federal Institute of Science and Technology (FISAT).
-- 💼 As a fresher, I am currently studying about  web development technology like python frameworks,Javascript framework lik react.js etc
+- 💼 As a fresher, I am currently studying web development technology like Python frameworks, Javascript framework like react.js etc

 ## 🚀 Skills